jasonboru/DIXBY-Bot/README.md

    * `do-what-it-says`

-### What Each Command Should Do
+### What Each Command Will Do

 1. `node dixby.js my-tweets`

-   * This will return my last 20 tweets and when they were created at in your terminal/bash window.
-To change it to your account change the screen_name property within the parameters object inside of the twitterCall function.
+   * This will return my last 20 tweets (and when they were created) in your terminal/bash window.
+To change it to your account change the screen_name property within the parameters object inside of the twitterCall function in dixby.js.

 2. `node dixby.js spotify-this-song '<song name here>'`